wtsi-hgi/hgi-cloud/docs/runbooks.md

    ```

 # For the Operators of the provisioning system
+Be aware of the user you run the commands as.
+Most deployments and images
+must be created as `hermes`.

 ## Add an Openstack project to the provisioning system
 Each new supported openstack project needs a configuration files named